A UCSF Fitness & Recreation membership is required for at least one parent and the child (ages 3+ ) enrolled in lessons.

 Level 2: Fundamentals of Aquatic Skills

-Children will learn basic swimming skills including by developing simultaneous and alternating arm and leg actions on the front and back, laying the foundation for future strokes.
+Children will learn basic swimming skills by developing simultaneous and alternating arm and leg actions on the front and back, laying the foundation for future strokes.

 Level 3: Stroke Development

-Your child works on coordinating the front and back crawl, side breathing, and with survival floating.
+Your child works on coordinating the front and back crawl, side breathing, and survival floating.
 Scissors and dolphin kicks, along with the fundamentals of treading water, are introduced.

 Level 4: Stroke Improvement